antinucleus/The_Ultimate_Docker_Course/Readme.md

 - We can ovewrite the CMD command when we run the contaier if we don't do this we can use ENTRYPOINT instructions
 - Also ENTRYPOINT can be overwritten but for this we have to pass --entrypoint flag
 - `docker image prune` remove all the images
-- `docker container prune` remove all the container
+- `docker container prune` remove all the stopped container
 - We can add a tag to images
     `docker build -t react-app:1 .`
 - We can remove a tag from images